-Last year our Parents' Group held several major fund raisers: a Holiday Craft Fair in November, and a Scrap Metal Drive in the spring and a bake sale in May.
-These three events were so successful this Group will be able to continue funding the Outstanding Student Awards presented quarterly, as well as college scholarships and scholarships to attend the National FFA Convention.
+Our Parents Group historically holds several major fund raisers: a Holiday Craft Fair in November, a Scrap Metal Drive in the spring and a bake sale in May.
+Due to COVID-19, only the Scrap Metal Drive was held last year.
+This year it is anticipated that all three events will occur.
+These fundraising efforts provide funding for the Outstanding Student Awards presented quarterly, as well as college scholarships and scholarships to attend the National FFA Convention.
 All of these events require a lot of work and therefore we encourage involvement on the part of all parents.